shixiao/cs426-spring2022-labs/lab1/lab1.md

 You should see some fake user info and recommended movies printed out.
 Include the name of the user picked for you as well as the top recommended video in your `discussions.txt` under heading **A6**.

-Consider adding your own unit tests in a separate `..._test.go` file to test the functionality you built as you go.
+`frontend.go` also includes tests for two hardcoded UserIds and results, which you can use to verify your implementation.
+You should add your own unit tests in a separate `video_rec_service/server/server_test.go` file to test the functionality you built as you go.

 #### A7.
 Batching